Illustrating the Proposed State of Deseret -- Including Its Port Towns of Los Angeles and San Diego

 The map appeared in Kiepert's Allgemeiner Hand-Atlas der Erde und des Himmels nach den besten astronomischen Bestimmungen, neuesten Entdeckungen und kritischen Untersuchungen entworfen.
 Rumsey notes "This is a marvelous atlas, full of interesting details."

-This is the first time we have ever seen the map.
+This is the second time we have seen the map.